-Open source project is made of contributions.
-Anyone can get involved by submitting patches to the code, documentation or anything else.
+Open source projects are made of contributions.
+Anyone can get involved by submitting patches/pull requests to the code, documentation or anything else.
 Reporting bugs and explaining with a good level of detail how to reproduce it is extremely important.

 If you not familiar with patches, see How to submit a fix or a new feature article.

 Just like The Apache Software Foundation, we are also under the philosophy of Meritocracy:

 The roles and responsibilities that people can assume in the project are based on merit.
 Everybody can help no matter what their role.
 Those who have been long term or valuable contributors to the project obtain the right to vote and commit directly to the source repository.